YOU SHOULD STAY HERE IN SALTA ARGENTINA

 Patios de Cafayate is one of the best boutique hotels in Salta province.

 This is really a pretty place.
 The Patios de Cafayate — almost the most perfect Spanish style villa and grounds you can imagine.
 The reviews are sometimes mixed, but I loved it.
 Maybe while pretty, it might be lacking a soul with some of the people working there.
-I think it used to be part of the Luxury Collection, but then I got a cryptic message from the LC when booking saying that they were no longer associated with the property.
+I think it used to be part of the Luxury Collection, but after I first posted this, I got a cryptic message from the LC when booking saying that they were no longer associated with the property.
 Not sure of its current status, but would still recommend.

 There is a famous roadhouse that specializes in the treasured Salteño music of the region.
 I was so exhausted, I didn’t have the energy to venture out, but the bonus was you could sit outside your room and hear the lamented crooning waft over the trees from the nearby joint.

-I wish I stayed here a few more days.
+I wish I stayed here a few more days to explore Cafayete.
+And the wonderful Salteño music bars.

 Patios de Cafayate main building